Rafael Devers Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.98 team ERA that ranks 11th across all MLB pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all league pitching staffs (3.90).

-- The Guardians give up the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Guardians allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Bieber makes the start for the Guardians, his sixth of the season.
-He is 1-1 with a 3.23 ERA and 22 strikeouts through 30 2/3 innings pitched.
+- Plesac (1-1 with a 6.50 ERA and 13 strikeouts in 18 2/3 innings pitched) gets the start for the Guardians, his fifth of the season.

-- In his most recent outing on Saturday against the Miami Marlins, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering four hits.
+- His last time out was on Sunday against the Miami Marlins, when the righty went five innings, surrendering three earned runs while giving up 10 hits.

+- In four games this season, the 28-year-old has a 6.50 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .354 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.